-The Arlington Microgrid and Clean Energy Technology Center project represents a new technology and approach that offers grid resiliency and renewable energy integration.
-The project will include a 500-kilowatt solar array with smart inverters, a 500-kW/1,000 kWh lithium-ion battery storage system and several vehicle-to-grid charging stations for use with the PUD's electric fleet vehicles.
+The Arlington Microgrid and Clean Energy Center project represents a new technology and approach that offers grid resiliency and renewable energy integration.
+The project will include a 500-kilowatt solar array with smart inverters, a 1,000 kW/1,400 kWh lithium-ion battery storage system and several vehicle-to-grid charging stations for use with the PUD's electric fleet vehicles.

 What's a "microgrid"?

 In simplest terms, a microgrid offers a unique emergency backup system for power.
 It is comprised of locally grouped electricity sources that can feed the main electrical grid but can also be disconnected to serve a specific location.

 The Arlington Microgrid is a group of interconnected loads and distributed energy resources within clearly defined electrical boundaries that acts as a single controllable entity with respect to the grid.
 In an emergency, the microgrid would disconnect from the main grid and help power the PUD's new local office in Arlington.